 - Fill the wonton wrap with a teaspoon full of mixture and wrap by bringing all the edges together.
 You need some practice.
 However, don’t panic if wrappings don’t look perfect, because they will still taste delicious.

-To Cook Momos
+How to Cook Momos

-- Spray some oil to the Dumpling steamer and add the dumplings in the steamer.
+- Spray some oil to the dumpling steamer and add the dumplings in the steamer.
 Keep each dumplings close, but they shouldn’t be touching each other, otherwise it will be difficult to separate them after they are cooked.

 - Let the water come to boil before adding the steamer filled with dumplings to the heat so as to avoid the sticking of the dumplings to the steamer and to each other.

 - Steam for about 20 minutes and serve it with tomato chutney.

 - 1 tablespoon of sunflower oil or any oil you prefer

 - 2 tablespoon of roasted sesame seeds

 - 5 medium tomatoes divided into 4 pieces each (choose sour-tasting tomatoes)

 - 1 teaspoon of salt or as desired\